Comprehensive Graduation Requirements

 The following degree requirements are intended to help ensure that students with an Associate of Arts degree have completed the first two years of a baccalaureate degree.

-- The satisfactory completion of 60 semester credit hours (exclusive of physical education) at the 1000-level or higher.
+- The satisfactory completion of 60 semester credit hours at the 1000-level or higher.
+No more than 3 credits of the 60 credits can be completed in Physical Education.

 - The achievement of a minimum overall grade point average of 2.00 for all courses attempted at Cuyahoga Community College (with exceptions as provided under College policies for repeating a course, Grade Forgiveness and Fresh Start).

-- The completion of a minimum of 12 credits of advanced coursework (exclusive of physical education and 1800-level special topics and independent study/research courses) of the 60 semester credits.
+- The completion of a minimum of 12 credits of advanced coursework (exclusive 1800-level special topics and independent study/research courses) of the 60 semester credits.
 Advanced coursework is defined as follows: 2000-level courses, MATH-1400 level and above, BIO-1500 level and above, CHEM-1300 level and above, and PHYS-1200 level and above.

-- The completion of no fewer than 20 of the required 60 semester hours (exclusive of physical education) at the 1000 level or higher while in attendance at Cuyahoga Community College.
+- The completion of no fewer than 20 of the required 60 semester hours at the 1000 level or higher while in attendance at Cuyahoga Community College.

 - Special Topics, Independent Study/Research, and Cooperative Education courses may be applied to the general education and elective graduation requirements unless otherwise noted.